The best video hosting providers

 Introduction

-Companies that want to deliver videos on their websites or internal systems need a video hosting solution that goes well beyond the standards of public video platforms.
-In addition to technical requirements such as performance and embeddability, legal frameworks, particularly with regard to data protection, play a central role.
+Companies looking to deliver video content on their websites or internal systems require a hosting solution that goes far beyond the standards of public video platforms.
+In addition to technical demands such as performance and embeddability, legal considerations, especially data protection, are a critical factor in choosing the right solution.

-This article gives you an overview of relevant selection criteria for professional video hosting and a comparison of common providers.
+This article provides an overview of the key criteria for selecting a professional video hosting solution, along with a comparison of leading providers.

 What requirements does a video hosting provider for businesses have to meet?